cpp-linter/cpp-linter-action/README.md

 #### `version`

 - **Description**: The desired version of the [clang-tools](https://hub.docker.com/r/xianpengshen/clang-tools) to use.
 Accepted options are strings which can be 14, 13, 12, 11, 10, 9, or 8.
-    - Set this option to a blank string ('') to use the platform's default installed version.
+    - Set this option to a blank string (`''`) to use the platform's default installed version.
+    - This value can also be a path to where the clang tools are installed (if using a custom install location).
+Because all paths specified here are converted to absolute, using a relative path as a value may not be compatible when using the docker environment (see [Running without the docker container](#running-without-the-docker-container)).
 - Default: '12'

 #### `verbosity`

 - **Description**: This controls the action's verbosity in the workflow's logs.
-Supported options are defined by the python logging library's log levels.
-This option does not affect the verbosity of resulting comments or annotations.
+Supported options are defined by the [python logging library's log levels](https://docs.python.org/3/library/logging.html#logging-levels).
+This option does not affect the verbosity of resulting thread comments or file annotations.
 - Default: '10'

 #### `lines-changed-only`

-- **Description**: Set this option to true to only analyze changes in the event's diff.
+- **Description**: This controls what part of the files are analyzed.
+The following values are accepted:
+    - false: All lines in a file are analyzed.
+    - true: Only lines in the diff that contain additions are analyzed.
+    - diff: All lines in the diff are analyzed (including unchanged lines but not subtractions).
-- Default: false
+- Default: false.

 #### `files-changed-only`

 - **Description**: Set this option to false to analyze any source files in the repo.
+This is automatically enabled if lines-changed-only is enabled.
 - Default: true
 - NOTE: The `GITHUB_TOKEN` should be supplied when running on a private repository with this option enabled, otherwise the runner does not not have the privilege to list changed files for an event.
 See [Authenticating with the GITHUB_TOKEN](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)

 #### `ignore`

 - **Description**: Set this option with string of path(s) to ignore.
-  - In the case of multiple paths, you can use a pipe character ('|') to separate the multiple paths.
+  - In the case of multiple paths, you can use a pipe character (`|`) to separate the multiple paths.
 Multiple lines are forbidden as an input to this option; it must be a single string.
   - This can also have files, but the file's relative path has to be specified as well.
-  - There is no need to use './' for each entry; a blank string ('') represents the repo-root path (specified by the `repo-root` input option).
+  - There is no need to use `./` for each entry; a blank string (`''`) represents the repo-root path (specified by the `repo-root` input option).
   - Submodules are automatically ignored.
-Hidden directories (beginning with a '.') are also ignored automatically.
+Hidden directories (beginning with a `.`) are also ignored automatically.
-  - Prefix a path with a bang ('!') to make it explicitly _not_ ignored - order of multiple paths does _not_ take precedence.
-The '!' prefix can be applied to a submodule's path (if desired) but not hidden directories.
+  - Prefix a path with a bang (`!`) to make it explicitly _not_ ignored.
+The order of multiple paths does _not_ take precedence.
+The `!` prefix can be applied to a submodule's path (if desired) but not hidden directories.
   - Glob patterns are not supported here.
-All asterisk characters ('\*') are literal.
+All asterisk characters (`*`) are literal.
 - Default: '.github'

 #### `thread-comments`